schoeneberglab/MitoDev/README.md

 ⏱ **Runtime**:

 * Depends on network speed
-* Can take several minutes for large datasets
+* Can take several minutes

 ---